Transparent-Partners/agent-load-vertexaisearch/README.md

 python 3_connect_drive.py --full-sync
 ```

-**How Deletion Works:**
+**How It Works:**
+- **Additions**: Script detects new files in Drive, uploads to GCS, and triggers Vertex AI import
-- Script compares current Drive files with sync state
+- **Deletions**: Script compares current Drive files with sync state, removes deleted files from GCS
-- Files removed from Drive are detected and deleted from GCS
+- **Modifications**: Script detects file changes by comparing timestamps and re-syncs updated files
-- Vertex AI Search automatically updates its index on next import
+- Vertex AI Search automatically updates its index on each import

+**Important Limitations:**
+- ⚠️ **Only scans root folder**: Subdirectories are NOT recursively scanned
+- Files moved into subdirectories will be treated as deletions
+- Files moved out of subdirectories to root will be treated as new additions

 ### 4. Test Search
 ```bash